rhagelstrom/FG-Forge-Updater/README.md

 # the name of the ext file you want to upload
 upload_file=FG-PFRPG-Advanced-Effects.ext
 ```
+2. Put an ext file to upload into the project folder.

-Once you have done that, you can run the following command from inside the project folder:
+3. Run the following command from inside the project folder:
 ```shell
 python3 src/app.py
 ```